belsrc/simple-server-setup/README.md

 # Simple server setup

 To keep from having to bounce between a large number of sites to get the information, I consolidated it.
 This is mainly for myself but if someone else will find it useful, all the better.
-If you happen to notice something that is missing or configured wrong please let me know, I can always use more knowledge.
+If you happen to notice something that is missing or configured wrong please let me know, you never stop learning.

 ### License